DIPlib/diplib/DIPworkplan.md

     objects to MATLAB arrays and vice-versa.
 No support yet for arrays, constants and strings.
 No support yet on the MATLAB side for a `dip_image` object.

+6. Image iterators.
+Need to be tested more thoroughly, some features have not been tested at all...
+    Iterators are useful as simpler substitutes of the frameworks, to be used in only a few library functions, meant for the library user to implement pixel-wise processing, and filters, without the steep learning curve nor pointers.

 ## What still needs to be done:

 1.  **(X)**